Revised: September 2021

 As TV and radio exploded into all our living rooms in the 1960s we fell in love with light entertainment, celebrity and soaps like Coronation Street which brought regional accents, for the first time, into our homes.

-Just as the BBC gave us RP in the early days, more recently it’s been leading the way in increasing the range and diversity of regional accents from the West Country burr to the North-East brogue – Once you listen out for it you can’t unhear it, trust me!
+Just as the BBC gave us RP in the early days, more recently it’s been leading the way in increasing the range and diversity of accents from the West Country burr to the North-East brogue – once you listen out for it you can’t unhear it, trust me!

-Is it purely about equal opportunities, or do people prefer regional accents?
+Is it purely about equal opportunities, or do people prefer UK regional accents?